 Notice that I turned the bottom pieces for the sides width wise and turned it height wise on the back.
 This was to accommodate the way the legs are turned.
 If I did the back the same as the sides, it would have stuck out.
 Just be sure to center the side pieces with the back piece.

-One all your legs are attached, we have to contend with those angled pieces.
-Not fun if you over think it.
+This is not fun if you over think it.
 Here’s how I did it.
 Cut the 2×4 slightly longer than the angle it needs to fill.
 Hold it or clamp it in place and draw a line tracing the cut.
-It isn’t technical, and I’m sure there is a much more skilled way, but this is the way I did it because I can’t figure out how to use the angle finder that I have hanging on the wall.
+It isn’t technical, and I’m sure there is a much more skilled way, but this is the way I did it because it is fast and simple.

 Then you just have to try a few different angles by lining your miter saw blade up with the line you drew.
 Mine happen to be 22.5 degrees for the sides and 31 degrees for the back.
 But please check yours carefully.
 I would hate to see you waste time, money and energy making incorrect cuts.